 This is the classic Tromsø dog-sled trip, where you meet the huskies at their kennel on Kvaløya island, just west of Tromsø, and learn how to drive the sled along a trail through stunning snowy landscapes.

-You can take it turns to be the passenger and driver, and you’ll end your trip with hot drinks and chocolate cake round the campfire.
+You can take it turns to be the passenger and driver, so you both get a chance a chance to “mush” and to sit back and enjoy the ride!

-The company that runs this tour is known for having good standards of animal welfare, so you can be sure that the dogs will enjoy the trip as much as you.
+We also like the fact that the company which runs this tour is known for having good standards of animal welfare, so you can be sure that the dogs will enjoy the trip as much as you.

 Watch the northern lights from a dog sled

-You’ll sit around an open fire by the lavvo, a traditional Sami tent, while you eat a warming meal and look out for the northern lights above.
+Afterwards, you’ll sit around an open fire by the lavvo, a traditional Sami tent, and look out for the aurora borealis while cuddling a husky and listening to Sami tales.

 Learn the art of mushing